thomassie/thomassie.github.io/aboutme.md

 My name is Thomas M. Massie and I am a biologist/ecologist.
-After 4.5 years working as a postdoc at the University of Zurich, I recently decided to stop my scientific career and do something new.
+After 4.5 years working as a postdoc at the University of Zurich, I recently decided to stop my scientific career and start something new.